John Dewy and David Kolb’s Learning Theory Essay Sample Ireland

 David Kolb is an American psychologist and an educational theorist who published his work on experimental learning.
 He believed that people learn from an experience which is known as an experimental learning process.
 His theory of learning was influenced by other theorists like John Dewy, Jean Piaget, and Kurt Lewin.

 He believed that learning occurs as a result of combining education, knowledge, and experience.
-This theory has a holistic approach towards the emotions, factors of environment, experience, learning process, and cognition, etc. While the cognitive behavior theories focus on the mental processes and ignore the learning process of an individual.
+This theory has a holistic approach toward the emotions, factors of environment, experience, learning process, cognition, etc. While the cognitive behavior theories focus on the mental processes and ignore the learning process of an individual.

 Experimental Learning Theory of Kolb